Person critical after mini van rolls into paddock in Te Teko, Bay of Plenty

-A person is fighting for their life after a crash in the Bay of Plenty where a mini van has rolled into a paddock.
+A person is fighting for their life after a crash in the Bay of Plenty where a mini van has rolled into a paddock while in Porirua part of SH1 is blocked after a truck rolled.

 Emergency services were called to the scene accident off Galatea Road in Te Teko in the Bay of Plenty just before 1.30 this morning.